The impact of the Internet and the digital economy on the economic growth and modernization of Spain

 Furthermore, the indirect impact, resulting from the effects on suppliers and supply chains, represents 12.3%, while the induced impact reaches 0.8% of GDP.

-Year-on-year growth and recent developments
+Year-on-year growth and recent evolution

 Direct, indirect and induced impacts on the economy

-Cross-cutting influence of digital technologies on productivity
+Transversal influence of digital technologies on productivity

-Productivity improvements in traditional and digital sectors
+Productive improvements in traditional and digital sectors

 In purely digital sectors, constant innovation drives the creation of products and services that increase productivity and generate added value quickly.